-Information regarding the policies and processes for collateral valuation and management are presented in details in supplementary note 47 "Risk Management" to the Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the period ending 31 December 2009.
+Information regarding the policies for collateral management and main types of accepted collateral are presented in supplementary note 47 "Risk Management" to the Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the period ending 31 December 2010.